magento/devdocs/guides/v2.0/install-gde/system-requirements-tech.md

 Upgrading the Magento applications and extensions you obtain from Magento Marketplaces and other sources can require up to 2GB of RAM.
 If you are using a system with less than 2GB of RAM, we recommend you create a [swap file]({{ page.baseurl }}comp-mgr/trouble/cman/out-of-memory.html); otherwise, your upgrade might fail.

 ### Composer (latest stable version)
-Composer is required for developers who wish to contribute to the Magento 2 codebase or anyone who wishes to develop Magento extensions
+{% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} is required for developers who wish to contribute to the Magento 2 codebase or anyone who wishes to develop Magento extensions

 ### Web servers
 *	<a href="http://httpd.apache.org/download.cgi" target="_blank">Apache 2.2 or 2.4</a>

 	In addition, the apache `mod_rewrite` module must be enabled. `mod_rewrite` enables the server to perform URL rewriting.
 For more information, see <a href="{{page.baseurl}}install-gde/prereq/apache.html">our Apache documentation</a>.
-*	nginx 1.8 (or <a href="http://nginx.org/en/linux_packages.html#mainline" target="_blank">latest mainline version</a>)
+*	{% glossarytooltip b14ef3d8-51fd-48fe-94df-ed069afb2cdc %}nginx{% endglossarytooltip %} 1.8 (or <a href="http://nginx.org/en/linux_packages.html#mainline" target="_blank">latest mainline version</a>)

 ### Database